alex-cui/memebot/README.md

-# MOTHBOT
+# MEMEBOT
 cutie hack 2018

-A reddit bot that respond to keywords with links to images
+A reddit bot that respond to keywords with stale internet memes

-select (0) to search for lamp keywords

-select (1) to search for shrek keywords
+THIS INCLUDES:
 	moths love lamps
 	ogres are like onions
+	pikachu is wow

+---
+Patrick Reilly
+Alex Cui
+Anthony Soria
+Daisy Sanchez